Eric Shinseki: United States Secretary of Veterans Affairs (2009–2014)

-On December 7, 2008, then-President-elect Barack Obama announced at a press conference in Chicago that he would nominate Shinseki to become the Secretary of Veterans Affairs.
-Shinseki was unanimously confirmed by the United States Senate on January 20, 2009, and sworn in the next day.
+On 7 December 2008, then-President-elect Barack Obama announced at a press conference in Chicago that he would nominate Shinseki to become the Secretary of Veterans Affairs.
+Shinseki was unanimously confirmed by the United States Senate on 20 January 2009, and sworn in the next day.

 Veterans Health Administration scandal

 In May 2014, Shinseki was embroiled in a scandal involving the Veterans Health Administration, which is a component of the United States Department of Veterans Affairs.
 Questions involving substandard timely care and false records covering up related timelines had come to light, involving treatment of veterans in a number of veterans hospitals.
-On May 30, 2014, President Obama announced that he had accepted Shinseki's resignation as Secretary.
-Shinseki said he could not explain the lack of integrity among some leaders in veterans healthcare facilities: "That breach of integrity is irresponsible, it is indefensible, and unacceptable to me."
+On 30 May 2014, Obama announced that he had accepted Shinseki's resignation as Secretary.
+Shinseki said he could not explain the lack of integrity among some leaders in veterans healthcare facilities: "That breach of integrity is irresponsible, it is indefensible, and unacceptable to me".
 He said he could not defend what happened because it was indefensible, but he could take responsibility for it and he would.
 Shinseki's resignation meant that 2014 was the first time since 2000 that there had not been an Asian American in the Cabinet of the United States.

-In an interview with retired General Peter W. Chiarelli, journalist Robert Siegel described the situation as "a case of a very, very good man who's run up against some pretty terrible problems in his job," to which Chiarelli responded, "I don't look up to any man more than I look up to Eric Shinseki."
+In an interview with retired General Peter W. Chiarelli, journalist Robert Siegel described the situation as "a case of a very, very good man who's run up against some pretty terrible problems in his job", to which Chiarelli responded, "I don't look up to any man more than I look up to Eric Shinseki".